peternagy1332/music-composer/README.md

                         Default: 10

 ```

+It's worth to keep in mind that if you add or remove wav files, you should regenerate the training data by deleting the content of the traindata folder.

 ## The architecture
 I used two time-distributed dense layers as input and output and LSTMs between them.